 The private Smart Home detects a critical state and notifies its owner or, in an emergency, the emergency services.
 The person flow measurement in the city centre detects a dangerous situation and automatically initiates countermeasures, e.g. the redirection of visitor flows or the priority switching for emergency forces at traffic light crossings.
 Drones provide additional information from the air for the situation picture and thus enables better decisions to be made.
 Information from social media completes the situation picture and makes it possible to spread important information for the population.

-The aim of the project “Integrated Security Pilot Region” (INSPIRE), funded by the Digital Model Region East Westphalia-Lippe, is to integrate existing and new heterogeneous individual solutions (Smart Home/Building, personal flow measurement, drones and social media) in the field of mission support for civil emergency response and thus to enable innovative applications for emergency forces and the population.
+The aim of the project “Integrated Security Pilot Region” (INSPIRE), funded by the Digital Model Region East Westphalia-Lippe, is to integrate existing and new heterogeneous individual solutions (Smart Home/Building, person flow measurement, drones and social media) in the field of mission support for civil emergency response and thus to enable innovative applications for emergency forces and the population.
 A pilot project will be established in Paderborn that can be expanded and transferred to other regions.